 Some of the cheapest states to buy a used car and own a car are Florida, Oregon, New Hampshire, Virginia, Ohio, Wisconsin, Missouri and North Carolina.
 Here's a look at why.

-Those who reside in Alaska and New Hampshire also do not have to worry about exorbitant fees.
+Car buyers who live in in Alaska and New Hampshire also do not have to worry about exorbitant fees.
 The maximum in those states is only approximately $360.
 This compares to some of the more expensive states which can cost up to $2,350.
-Alabama, Arizona, Colorado, and Tennessee have some of the highest fees in this regard.
+Alabama, Arizona, Colorado, Connecticut, and Tennessee have some of the highest fees in this regard.

 The sticker price of the car and the associated fees are not the only thing to keep in mind when buying a new car.
 There are several maintenance and insurance fees to consider as well.